- Party With Your Cricut

-The best fonts for T-shirts on Cricut are not only easy to cut into vinyl, but also very stylish!
+The best Cricut fonts for T-shirts are not only easy to cut into vinyl, but also very stylish!
 Helios ticks both of those boxes with ease.
 Play with the alternate versions, switch between rounded and regular corners, and more.

 Gello is a great example of the "thin, but not too thin" mantra.
-It's the best font for small vinyl cutting Cricut projects where you want a simple, elegant font to show off your design.
+It's the best font for Cricut projects where you want a simple, elegant font to show off your design.

 Abro Sans is about as thin as you want to go when you're looking for the best font for iron-on vinyl.
 It has that clean, minimalist look, but it's not so thin that it will be difficult to cut and weed.

 Monoline typefaces like Venditum can work just as well as thick fonts for Cricut, as long as they're not too thin.
 Just be sure not to make the design too small—you don't want the cutting and weeding process to get too fiddly.

 With its sleek lines and consistent weight throughout, Suissnord is one of the most popular fonts for Cricut on Elements.

 3. Learn to Weld

 No, not the kind of welding where you need a torch and helmet!
 If you love cursive fonts as much as we do, you need to know how to handle them effectively so that they give you the results you want.
 The easy step that you need to take with them is to weld them together.